- Employee relations management skills

 As an HR professional, excellent interpersonal skills are essential for navigating some of the more sensitive aspects of the job.

-To show hiring managers you can build strong relationships in the workplace, consider including some of these skills on your resume:
+To show employers you can build collaborative relationships in the workplace, include some of these skills on your resume:

 - Interpersonal HR skills